 I’ll call him Mick, he seems like a Mick to me as much as he seems like his other name.
-Mick is 28 and has lived in Thailand for the past 8 years doing various construction jobs when and were he could.
+Mick is 28 and has lived in Thailand for the past 8 years doing various construction jobs when and where he could.
 He stayed in Bangkok for a while and then moved south for the past couple of years where I’ve been lucky to know him.

-He doesn’t work in construction anymore with the other Burmese in the area, he found himself a new job that pays pretty well (9-15,000 THB per month) depending whether it’s Thailand’s tourist ‘high-season’ or not.
+He doesn’t work in construction anymore with the other Burmese in the area, he found himself a new job that pays pretty well (9-15,000 THB per month) depending on whether it’s Thailand’s tourist ‘high-season’ or not.
 Mick is a funny guy, he listens well, and more importantly – the guy has hundreds of stories that are just fascinating to me, about his life in Burma before coming to Thailand.

-Yesterday we ate apples as he told me about what was going on in the workplace where he works with four Thai guys, three of which he has known for more than 3 years…
+Yesterday we ate apples as he told me about what was going on in the workplace where he works with four Thai guys, three of whom he has known for more than 3 years…

 One of the guys was new to Mick – but not new to the job.
-He’d been there years before, and had long since quit and done other jobs.
+He’d been there years before and had long since quit and done other jobs.
 Some weeks ago he returned and wanted to get right back into the job like he was before.

 Problem was, Mick was now doing part of this guy’s old job.
 Let’s call the new Thai guy, Dick, because, as you’ll see in a minute – Dick was a serious dick, and he and Mick were at odds constantly.

 Dick wanted Mick out of the business.
 He wanted his old job back just the way he had it before, and he wanted Mick the hell out.
 It started with some short disagreements and arguments between the two.
 Dick would tell Mick things the way Dick wanted them done – which went against how Mick was taught by the owner – uhh, lets call the owner “Mack” as in “Mack Daddy”.